Generalized Multiple Importance Sampling: Applying the MIS Schemes

 is associated to each sample ${\bf x}_{j,t}$.
 In the MIS scheme $\Na$, the function employed in the denominator is

-In the following, we focus on the MIS scheme $\Nc$ in the adaptive framework, considering several choices of the partitioning of the set of proposals, since this scheme attains the best performance, as shown in Section 6.2.
-This method, with different choices of the partitioning of the set of proposals, implicitly appears in several methodologies that have been proposed independently in the literature of adaptive MIS algorithms.
+In the following, we focus on the MIS scheme $\Nc$ in the adaptive framework, considering several choices of the partitioning of the set of proposals, since this scheme attains the best performance, as shown in Section \ref{sec_variance}.
 In the \emph{full} $\Nc$ scheme, the function $\varphi_{j,t}$ is

-where $\psi(\x)$ is now the mixture of all the spatial and temporal proposal pdfs. { This case corresponds to the blue rectangle in Fig. \ref{figSpaceTime}.
-However, note that the computational complexity can become prohibitive if the product $JT$ is increased.
+where $\psi(\x)$ is now the mixture of all the spatial and temporal proposal pdfs. {This case corresponds to the blue rectangle in Fig. \ref{figSpaceTime}.
+However, note that the computational complexity can become prohibitive as the product JT increases.
 Furthermore, two natural alternatives of partial $\Nc$ schemes appear in this scenario.
 The first one uses the following partial mixture

 with $j=1,\ldots,J$, as mixture-proposal pdf in the IS weight denominator, i.e. using the temporal evolution of the $j$-th single proposal $q_{j,t}$ at the weight denominator.
 In this case, there are $P=J$ mixtures, each one formed by $L=T$ components (red rectangle in Fig. \ref{figSpaceTime}).
 Another possibility is considering the mixture of all the $q_{j,t}$'s at the $t$-th iteration, i.e.,